 Good Tune-up, But Still Driving With Square Wheels

-I personally applaud many of the legislative proposals in the Bill including:
+I personally applaud many of the legislative proposals in the child custody reform Bill including:

 - replacement of the polarizing “custody and access” terminology with “decision-making responsibility” and “parenting time”;